AjNavneet/PolynomialRegression_Numpy/readme.md

-# Polynomial Regression Model for Predicting Sports Team Points
+# Polynomial Regression for Predictive Sports Analysis

 ## Overview

 In this project, we aim to build a polynomial regression model for predicting the points scored by a sports team.

-### Objective

-- To predict points scored by a sports team using polynomial regression.
+---

 ## Data Description

 The dataset contains information about the points scored by sports teams based on various attributes.

+---

 ## Tech Stack